turbot/guardrails-docs/docs/getting-started/getting-started-gcp/apply-quick-action/index.md

 # Apply a Quick Action

 In this guide we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.
-A Quick Action empowers an administrator to quickly fix misconfigurations by applying a change directly to an underlying AWS resource.
+A Quick Action empowers an administrator to quickly fix misconfigurations by applying a change directly to an underlying GCP resource.
 In order to use this feature,  Guardrails will need one additional permission.
 This guide will show you how to change the permissions specific to GCP bucket public access, other Quick Actions will require different permission grants.

 This is the ninth guide in the *Getting started with GCP series*.